HTML Forms & Input Basics: Building User Input Forms

 <button type="submit">Save</button>

-</form>This example shows the most common pattern: a label, a text field, and a submit button.
-The browser submits the value under the key firstName.
+This shows the default pattern for a single-line text field.
+The browser sends the value under the key fullName.

-Example 2: Email input with built-in validation
+Example 2: Email input with built-in browser checking

-<input type="email" id="newsletter-email" name="email" required>
+<input id="user-email" name="email" type="email" autocomplete="email" required>

 Example 3: Password field